ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-Action justification \cite{fink-yang-cscsi1992,salerno-et-al-kr2023} deals with the question of whether the given plan can be simplified by removing some actions.
-While the problem is NP-hard in general, checking whether a single action or a pair of consequent actions can be removed can be done in polynomial time.
+\textbf{6.
+Justification (\just)} Action justification \cite{fink-yang-cscsi1992,salerno-et-al-kr2023} deals with the question of whether a given plan can be simplified by removing some actions.
 The generative version of the justification task question asks to simplify the plan by removing one or two consecutive actions and to produce the resulting simplified plan.
-To produce such a sequence, we start with a plan for the initial state, computed with a top-quality planner \cite{katz-lee-socs2023} or a diverse planner \cite{katz-sohrabi-aaai2020} when no optimal solution could be found within the bound.
+To produce such a sequence, we start with a plan for the initial state.
 We check whether the plan can be simplified by removing a single or two consecutive actions.
 If not, we try to extend the plan by adding such an action or a pair of actions, keeping the resulting sequence a plan.
 For answer validation, we keep the action or pair of actions that can be removed, together with the appearance number, for actions that appear more than once on the plan.